opamp/MCSwitch/README.markdown

 [Qt5](http://qt.nokia.com/)
 License is [LGPLv2](http://www.gnu.org/licenses/lgpl-2.1.html)
+You can build it if you rewrite CMakeLists.txt for Qt4.

-If you will build this application from source,you have to install [CMake](http://www.cmake.org/).
+If you will build this application from source code,you have to install [CMake](http://www.cmake.org/).

 ## Compiling from source code.